4 Tips To Be VERY Vulnerable (+Exercises)!

 “I don’t think I have a problem with vulnerability.
 I’m pretty transparent.”

-“Maybe you don’t have a problem with vulnerability,” she said, “But it seems like you are not hungering and thirsting vulnerability.”
+“Maybe you don’t have a problem with vulnerability,” she said, “But it seems like you are not hungering and thirsting for vulnerability.”

 4:40am-ish.
 I woke up from this dream feeling super dumb-founded.
 I was like, What?
 I’m an honest person and I try to be vulnerable as much as possible.

 My interpretation: I had on someone else’s horrible ugly clothing.
-It means I was so scared to be myself that I didn’t war my own clothes.
+It means I was so scared to be myself that I didn’t wear my own clothes.
 I was also comparing myself to the other girls.
 True vulnerability means being 100% of myself and not trying to be anyone else.
 The girls that were there pulled me down.
 I believe God allowed this to happen because I was too fearful to do it by myself.

 This dream referenced the bible verse that I’ve been meditating on lately – Matthew 5:6 – “Blessed are those who hunger and thirst for righteousness, for they will be filled.”
 I believe that God was inspiring me to crave continual growth in the area of vulnerability.
 The big stairs were the first challenge in vulnerability.
 It was scary but there were side-rails to make me feel safe.